Posture is the window to your spine

 Poor posture and spinal alignment will cause an increase on the amount of stress on your joints, ligaments and muscles.
 This increased stress makes those structures more susceptible to wear and tear – and wear and tear in the joints and ligaments is what we all know as osteoarthritis.

-Chiropractors are trained experts at assessing your posture, and determining where the weak link in the chain may be.
+Chiropractors are trained to assess your posture, and determining where the weak link in the chain may be.
 Once established, corrective adjustments and exercises can set you back on the path to good posture.

 In some cases, long term postural changes have had the chance to “set-in” over many years, and may require more extensive treatment approaches to correct.
 When this is the case, our chiropractors are trained to help you with our Corrective Care Program – a specialised program of traction, exercises, and adjustments designed specifically to make gradual changes to long-established poor postural patterns.